AllisonXY/furniture-classification-API/README.md

-# Image Classification API
+# Furniture Classification API
+This repository contains an API for furniture classification using a deep learning CNN model developed in TensorFlow.
+The API is built using FastAPI framework and Uvicorn server.

+## Model
-**_classification_model.ipynb_** : A deep learning CNN model for image classification.
-The model is developed using TensorFlow, trained on the provided dataset and saved as cnn_model folder under the API project folder.
+The classification_model.ipynb notebook contains the code for developing the CNN model.
+The model was trained on a provided dataset and saved as a folder called cnn_model under the API project folder.

-**_Image Classification API_** : An API that accepts an image input and returns the predicted label as output.
-The API is developed using FastAPI framework and Uvicorn server.
+## API Usage
 To run this API,
 1) Open the terminal window under this project, and run the command: pip install fastapi uvicorn
 2) The command to run the app is: uvicorn src.main:app